Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies

-Initially, a low-power laser beam is used to acquire the Raman spectrum of uniformly heated MoS$_2$ samples at different temperatures.
+Initially, a low-power ($\sim 200 \mu W$) 532 nm laser beam is used to acquire the Raman spectrum of uniformly heated MoS$_2$ samples at different temperatures.
 The Figure \ref{Figure1} (a)-(e) represents the Raman spectra of MoS$_2$ samples recorded at different temperatures.
 The peaks around 384 cm$^{-1}$ and 406 cm$^{-1}$ correspond to the intralayer E$^1_{2g}$ and A$_{1g}$ modes, respectively.
-The E$_{2g}^1$ mode originates from the in-plane vibrations of the molybdenum (Mo) and sulfur (S) atoms, and the A$_{1g}$ mode originates from the out-of-plane vibrations of S atoms.\cite{li2012bulk} The variation in peak position with temperature is displayed in Figure \ref{Figure1}(f).
-In all samples, the Raman mode frequency redshifts with increased temperature.
-This observed redshift in phonon frequency is mainly due to the contribution from thermal expansion and anharmonic effects at higher temperatures.\cite{sahoo2013temperature} The data points are fitted with a linear function ($ \omega (T) = \omega_0 + \chi_T \times T$) to determine the first-order temperature coefficient ($ \chi_{T}$) of each phonon mode.
-The comparison of first-order temperature coefficient of E$^1_{2g}$ and A$_{1g}$ modes of MoS$_2$ flakes with different layer number and stacking order is provided in the Section S3 of the supporting information file.
+The E$_{2g}^1$ mode originates from the in-plane vibrations of the molybdenum (Mo) and sulfur (S) atoms, and the A$_{1g}$ mode originates from the out-of-plane vibrations of S atoms.\cite{li2012bulk} In all samples, the Raman mode frequency redshifts with increased temperature; as shown in Figure \ref{Figure1} (a)-(e).
+This observed redshift in phonon frequency is mainly due to the contribution from thermal expansion and anharmonic coupling of phonon modes at higher temperatures.\cite{sahoo2013temperature} The Raman mode frequencies corresponding to increase in temperature are fitted with a linear function ($ \omega (T) = \omega_0 + \chi_T \times T$) to determine the first-order temperature coefficient ($ \chi_{T}$) of each phonon mode.
+The comparison of first-order temperature coefficient of E$^1_{2g}$ and A$_{1g}$ modes of MoS$_2$ flakes with different layer number and stacking order is provided in the Figure \ref{Figure2}.
 For all layer numbers and stacking orders under study, the magnitude of $ \chi_{T}$ value of E$^1_{2g}$ mode is higher than that of A$_{1g}$ mode which agrees with previous reports.\cite{sahoo2013temperature, kim2021temperature} This difference in temperature coefficients between the E$^1_{2g}$ and A$_{1g}$ Raman modes in MoS$_2$ can be attributed to their different symmetries and vibrational characteristics.
 Since the E$^1_{2g}$ mode corresponds to the in-plane vibration of S and Mo atoms, it is particularly sensitive to the thermal expansion and anharmonic effects in the in-plane direction, contributing to its higher temperature coefficient.
 We observed that the $\chi_{T}$ values of the E$^1_{2g}$ mode exhibited a monotonous decrease in its magnitude as the layer number increased, whereas that of the A$_{1g}$ mode exhibited a sharp reduction from monolayer to bilayer and then increased with layer number.